-- 1. Calculate C_p for all 28 pressure taps. - 2.
-Calculate the lift force L and the corresponding lift coefficient C_L on the airfoil by integrating the measured pressure distribution over the airfoil surface.

-- 3. Calculate the lift force L and the corresponding lift coefficient C_L on the airfoil using data obtained from the load cell. - 4.
-Calculate the drag force D and the corresponding drag coefficient C_D on the airfoil using data obtained from the load cell. - 5.
-For each angle of attack, calculate the drag force D and the corresponding drag coefficient C_D on the airfoil by integrating the change in momentum from the measured velocity profile downstream of the airfoil. - 6.
-Repeat Steps 1 through 5 for an angle of attack of 16°.
+- 1. Calculate $C_p$ for all 28 pressure taps. - 2.
+Calculate the lift force L and the corresponding lift coefficient $C_L$ on the airfoil by integrating the measured pressure distribution over the airfoil surface. - 3.
+Calculate the lift force L and the corresponding lift coefficient $C_L$ on the airfoil using data obtained from the load cell. - 4.
+Calculate the drag force D and the corresponding drag coefficient $C_D$ on the airfoil using data obtained from the load cell - 5.
+Repeat Steps 1 through 4 for an angle of attack of 16°. - 6.
+For angle of attack of $16^{\circ}$ , calculate the drag force D and the corresponding drag coefficient $C_D$ on the airfoil by integrating the change in momentum from the measured velocity profile downstream of the airfoil.